Remote Oceanfront w/ Mountain Views

 No zoning but there are Covenants and Restrictions that restrict commercial use of this property.
 Ask broker for a copy.

-The main house is a single story, 22′ x 48′ wood frame building 1,056 sq.ft. with an open living-dining-kitchen area, two bedrooms, full bath, a large deck area plus porches along two sides.
+The main house located on lot 6 is a single story, 22′ x 48′ wood frame building 1,056 sq.ft. with an open living-dining-kitchen area, two bedrooms, full bath, a large deck area plus porches along two sides.
 Its gorgeous views extend from the mouth of Sitkoh Bay to the head of the bay with its stunning sunsets.
 The house was built in 2012 with a design based on the original cannery Mess Hall from which nearly all of the new home’s woodwork, shelving, stoves and furnishings were salvaged, including the 8 foot brass-hinged iron stove which became the kitchen island.
 An inverter system with six deep cycle batteries and four solar roof panels provides plenty of electrical power.
 It is well insulated and has thermopane windows, making it easy to heat in the summer with the cannery heat/cooking/hot water stove in the kitchen area.
 A cast iron woodstove and small Toyo oil heat stove in the living area are used mostly in the shoulder seasons.
 The huge cannery Carpenter’s Shop on this lot is ideal for multiple simultaneous projects because it has two 12′ built-in workbenches and two large tables, cannery vises, full electrical power and a utility sink.
 It is plumbed for a washing machine and has an upright freezer (included in the sale) to supplement the full-size kitchen refrigerator in the house.
 Although the present owners preferred not to have cell or internet service in the house, the cell phone and satellite internet which is already available at the dock on Lot 3 could be extended to this and/or the guest house.
 The water system comes from a spring and 1040 gallon wood cistern on the hill above the house that also supplies the Bunk House and Carpenter Shop.
 The water is potable with treatment and has never run dry.
 Electric power from the main house’s inverter system goes to the shops on Lots 6 & 7.
 The Carpenter’s Shop also has an outlet for generator only power which is used for the washing machine and power tools.

 The original Superintendent’s House on the hill above the Carpenter’s Shop has a broken chimney and leaking roof but could be restored if extensive work is done before the roof collapses.
 There is a lot of beautiful fir wainscoting and woodwork throughout the first floor which has a living room, dining room, kitchen, two bedrooms, full bath and large covered porch overlooking the bay.
 The attic was converted, most likely in the 60’s, into a large bedroom with full bath.